TSGuard: Automated User-Centric Incident Diagnosis for AI Workloads in the Cloud: Introduction

+Achieving these goals is challenging, primarily for two reasons: (1) off-the-shelf LLMs lack domain-specific knowledge of internal infrastructure for accurate incident diagnosis; (2) diagnosing AI incidents solely based on symptoms is insufficient, as root cause confirmation requires verification evidence~\cite{xiong2024superbench}. \SYS tackles these challenges in two complementary phases.
+During the offline phase, \SYS constructs three structured knowledge components from historical incident records.
+In online diagnosis, \SYS employs a tiered diagnostic pipeline to automatically identify potential root causes through systematic hypothesis generation and verification, delivering real-time diagnostic feedback to users.
+For unresolved incidents, \SYS escalates them with preliminary diagnostic reports to the infrastructure support team, thereby reducing their burden.

-We implement a prototype of \SYS and evaluate its performance using one-year production incident records in Microsoft.
-The evaluation results show that \SYS achieves an average Micro F1 score of 0.854 and a Macro F1 score of 0.816, outperforming several baseline approaches.
+We implement a prototype of \SYS and evaluate its performance using one-year production incident records from Microsoft Azure.
+The evaluation demonstrates that \SYS achieves average Micro F1 and Macro F1 scores of 0.854 and 0.816, respectively.
+These scores significantly outperform those of the state-of-the-art (SOTA) baseline, RCACopilot~\cite{RCACopilot}, by 19.8\% and 43.6\%.
+Moreover, \SYS reduces the average verification time by 63.4\% compared to the sequential benchmark execution baseline.

 Our contributions are summarized as follows: